PostDoc Survivable DC Power Systems for Ships

 Additional information

-For more information about this vacancy, you can contact dr.ir.
-Henk Polinder, (h.polinder@tudelft.nl).
+For more information about this vacancy, please contact Dr. Henk Polinder, Associate Professor, email: H.Polinder@tudelft.nl.

 Application procedure

 Are you interested in this vacancy?
-Please apply no later than 1 July 2025 via the application button and upload the following documents:
+Please apply before 23 November 2025 via the application button and upload:

 You can address your application to Henk Polinder.